Scottish Lowlands: Geography

-The term Lowlands is sometimes used in a more restricted sense to refer specifically to the Midland Valley.
-Much of this area, which has a characteristic structure of sedimentary rocks with coal deposits, lies within the basins of the Rivers Forth and Clyde.
-Historically, this valley has been the most agriculturally productive region of Scotland.
-During the 19th and early 20th centuries, coal deposits promoted concentrated industrial activity and urbanization in the Midland Valley, where 80 percent of the population of Scotland now live (3.5 million in the Central Belt).
-While coal mining and other heavy industry have declined in the region, it remains at the centre of the Scottish economy, with electronics and computer manufacture and service sectors such as telecommunications, computer software, and finance.
+The term "Lowlands" is sometimes used to refer specifically to the "Central Lowlands", an area also known as the "Midland Valley".
+This area mainly encompasses the basins of the Rivers Forth and Clyde, and houses approximately 80 percent of Scotland's population (3.5 million in the Central Belt).
+Historically, the Midland Valley has been Scotland's most agriculturally productive region.
+During the 19th and early 20th centuries, it experienced significant industrialisation and urbanisation, driven by coal deposits.
+While coal mining and heavy industry have declined ever since, the Midland Valley's economic importance endures.
+Today, it remains a central hub of the Scottish economy, with a focus on electronics, computer manufacturing, and service sectors like telecommunications, computer software, and finance.

 The southernmost counties of Scotland, nearest the Anglo-Scottish border, are also known as the Borders.
 They are sometimes considered separately from the rest of the Lowlands.
 Many ancestors of the Scotch-Irish, as they are known in the United States, or Ulster-Scots, originated from the lowlands and borders region before migrating to the Ulster Plantation in the 17th century and later the American frontier, many prior to the American Revolution.

 The term Scottish Lowlands is used with reference to the Scots language in contrast to the Scottish Gaelic spoken in the Highlands (although historically also in the lowlands until the 15th century and 18th century in Galloway), to the Scottish history and to the Scottish clan system, as well as in family history and genealogy.

+Military units

+Military units associated with the region at various times include the Lowland Brigade, the Royal Scots and the 52nd (Lowland) Infantry Division.